-Discussion
+5 Discussion

 The aim of this study was to examine potential changes in performance in 1RM back squat, maximal hand grip strength, maximal vertical jumping ability, agility, and 15-m maximal linear sprinting during three critical phases of one MC in a group of female handball players.
-One-way ANOVA did not reveal any statistically significant changes for the three different phases of the MC (i.e., EFP, OV and MLP), in terms of physical performance in maximal handgrip, maximal vertical jumping, agility or maximal sprint for the whole group.
-To the authors knowledge this is the first study to investigate the effects of menstrual cycle phase on different sport specific physical parameters in female handball players following the methodological recommendations in such research (De Jonge, 2019).
+One-way ANOVA did not reveal any statistically significant changes for the three different phases of the MC (i.e., EFP, OV and MLP), in terms of physical performance in maximal handgrip strength, maximal vertical jumping height, agility, or maximal sprinting for the whole group.
+To the authors knowledge this is the first study to investigate the effects of the menstrual cycle phase on different standardized sport-specific physical parameters in female handball players following the methodological recommendations in such research (De Jonge, 2019).

-The findings in this study are consistent with the finding by Romero-Moraleda et al. (2019) who investigated the effect of the menstrual cycle on strength and power performance in resistance trained eumenorrheic females (n = 13), together with Lebrun et al. (1995), Grü (1997), Fridén et al. (2003), Montgomery & Schultz (2010), Ansdell et al. (2019) and Romero-Parra et al. (2020) who did not find any differences in physical performance in muscle strength and power.
-The mentioned studies included isokinetic muscle strength exercises in their experiments, which may not be a very sports specific choice of exercises, nor is it very transferable to everyday physical actions.
-In this study we choose to include more handball-specific physical exercises that athletes are familiar with, with standardized protocols for all tests.
+The findings in this study are consistent with the finding by Romero-Moraleda et al. (2019) who investigated the effect of the menstrual cycle on strength and power performance in resistance-trained eumenorrheic females (n = 13), together with Lebrun et al. (1995), Grü (1997), Fridén et al. (2003), Montgomery & Schultz (2010), Ansdell et al. (2019) and Romero-Parra et al. (2020) who all did not find any differences in physical performance in muscle strength and power.
+The mentioned studies included isokinetic muscle strength exercises in their experiments, which may not be a very sports-specific choice of exercises, nor is it very transferable to everyday physical actions.
+In this study we choose to include more handball-specific physical exercises that athletes are familiar with and used standardized protocols for all tests.
 Mhenni et al. (2016) investigated jumping ability with CMJ-test during repeated shuttle sprints.
 Compared to isolated jump protocols this test is even more transferable and specific for handball.
 Wagner et al. (2014) developed and validated a gamebased performance test that is suitable to measure team-handball specific agility and sprinting performance, VO2max and HRmax under conditions similar to team-handball competition.
 To sum this up, it is difficult to directly compare this study with not only the mentioned studies, but also the majority of studies done in this research field of female athletes and the MC because of variating methodological methods detecting the MC, participant characteristics including age, hormone status, exercise level, and very different types of exercises.

-Thus, one-way ANOVA did reveal statistically significant changes in the 1RM back squat throughout the MC (EFP: $99.9 \pm 14.6$ , OV: $110.9 \pm 13.7$ and MLP: $113.9 \pm 14.8$ ).
-In terms of no statistically significant changes in the other respective physical performances, this increase in muscle strength performance in the 1RM back squat is probably caused by a learning effect.
+Although, the one-way ANOVA did reveal statistically significant changes in the 1RM back squat throughout the MC (EFP: $99.9 \pm 14.6$ , OV: $110.9 \pm 13.7$ and MLP: $113.9 \pm 14.8$ ), the author believes that this was due mainly to a learning effect.
+This is because magnitude of the change was surprisingly high and there were no statistically significant changes in the other respective physical performances.
 The baseline 1RM strength did not provide a strong predicative measure of strength adaptation for most subjects for the MC-phase testing.
 The protocol for 1RM back squat in the baseline testing had more repetitions and sets than the one used in the MC-phase specific testing.
 The subjects did complete one experimental attempt for every test, to minimize potential bias through a learning effect.
 A few more familiarization trials, especially for the 1RM back squat test using the MC-specific protocol, should have been included.